-B. Non-Degree
+C. Non-Degree

 Non-degree seeking students are those who are pursuing studies not directed toward graduation and who take a class for credit.
-Individuals wishing to take classes on a non-degree basis are expected to hold a bachelor's degree or its equivalent and complete all admission procedures.
+Individuals wishing to take classes on a nondegree basis are expected to hold a bachelor's degree or its equivalent and complete all admission procedures.
+Non-degree seeking students may receive academic credit for up to twelve credit hours before being required to commit to a degree program.